YoungerMax/HTMLDocumentOutline/README.md

 HTML Document Outline is a work in progress.

 ## Contribute
-As always with my projects, please help me with this project by contibuting to it.
+As always with my projects, please help me with this project by contibuting to it, but **please** read the wiki!